aminmgk/Python_Algorithm/README.md

 Output a list of the items purchased and the total price.

 ### Task 2: Ordering Multiple Mobile Devices
-This task extends the initial setup by:
+Extending the initial setup by:

 Offering the customer the option to purchase additional mobile devices.
 Performing the same steps as Task 1 for each additional mobile device.